 E-core Transverse Flux Machine (ETFM)

 The E-core Transverse Flux Machine (ETFM) is a new mechanical design of the Switched Reluctance Motor.
-The new design is patented by Aalborg University, Institute of Energy Technology in Denmark, and is developed by ePower Technology ApS, who owns the ETFM patent.
+The new design is patented by Aalborg University, Institute of Energy Technology in Denmark, and is developed by ePower Motors ApS, who owns the ETFM patent.

 The patented ETFM motor has a power range of up to 4kW.

 The “flux” (magnetism) in a traditional SR motor goes through the center of the motor, but in ePower’s ETFM motor the “flux” works in the peripheral, which makes ePower’s ETFM motor more fault tolerant, and thereby more robust compared to a normal SR motor or traditional motors on the market today.

 - Robustness – The ETFM is simple in structure and the machine is fault tolerant, due to the separated phase-windings.
 No windings or magnets on the rotor.